vms3-demo-purpose/weather-program/README.md

 3. .NET: 6.0.402

 # Troubleshooting
-1. Error response from daemon: Ports are not available ...
+Q1.
+Error response from daemon: Ports are not available ...
 An attempt was made to access a socket in a way forbidden by its access permissions.

+A1.
 Restart the Host Network Service with the following commands:

     `net stop hns`

     `net start hns`

-2. Sometimes `weather-push-data` cannot establish connection to `weather-save-data` as the database has not finished initialisation.
+Q2.
+Sometimes `weather-push-data` cannot establish connection to `weather-save-data` as the database has not finished initialisation.

+A2.
+Just wait.
 Logic has been implemented to restart `weather-push-data` so just give it a minute and it will start pushing data into `weather-save-data`.